 For clients outside the U.S., I’ll typically adjust to do the call during your business hours (your morning or late afternoon).

-If you’re a client and you’re having an emergency, I’ll make time to help you ASAP.
+If you’re already a client and you’re having an emergency, I’ll make time to help you ASAP.
 I’ve occasionally done emergency calls at 11pm.
 If you need it, I will be there for you.

 Is all of your work in English?

 No consultant or coach can guarantee specific results—so much depends on implementation, luck, and other factors beyond my control.

 That said, you’ll always get the best advice I can give you.
 My approach focuses on sharing the advice I’d give myself if I were in your situation, with your goals, your values, and your preferences.